influxdata/docs-v2/content/influxdb/v2.4/process-data/get-started.md

 }
 ```

-To create a script and a task that use parameters, see [Create a task to run an invokable script](/influxdb/cloud/process-data/manage-tasks/create-task/).
+To create a script and a task that use parameters, see how to [create a task to run an invokable script](/influxdb/cloud/process-data/manage-tasks/create-task/).

 {{% /cloud-only %}}